CeleritasCelery/coredumped/content/post/design-of-emacs-in-rust.md

 draft = false
 +++

 This is the third post in my series about writing an [Emacs core in Rust](https://coredumped.dev/2023/01/17/design-of-emacs-in-rust/).
 The [first post](https://coredumped.dev/2021/10/21/building-an-emacs-lisp-vm-in-rust/) laid out my initial observations and ideas about the language runtime.
-The [second post](https://coredumped.dev/2022/04/11/implementing-a-safe-garbage-collector-in-rust/) focused on building a safe garbage collector in rust using the type system.
+The [second post](https://coredumped.dev/2022/04/11/implementing-a-safe-garbage-collector-in-rust/) focused on building a safe garbage collector in Rust using the type system.
 I initially stated that I wanted to reach the point where I could bootstrap bytecomp.el (the elisp byte compiler).
 That goal is reached[^fn:1], so I am providing an update on my latest learnings.

 ## Interpreter {#interpreter}